 The final nail

-For Stuurman, the life of Riley as a bandit would inevitably draw to a close.
+For Stuurman, the life as a bandit would inevitably draw to a close.
 In 1811, it was reported that Stuurman had been seen participating in a cattle raiding party near the Gamtoos River.
 From this it was inferred that Stuurman had a hand in other crimes in the district.
 Prior to an era of DNA testing, metallurgical analysis and cell phone cameras, such inferences were the gold standard for determining guilt in such cases.

-Landdrost Stockenström of Graaff-Reinet, described him as being “more dangerous than the Kaffirs”.
+Landdrost Andries Stockenström of Graaff-Reinet, described him as being “more dangerous than the Kaffirs”.
 Indeed, Stuurman had transmogrified into a formidable opponent and despite prodigious military efforts, which dislodged many Xhosas, Stuurman and his troops remained at large until 1819, when he was captured again and re-incarcerated on Robben Island and forced to perform hard labour.

-In the late 1820s, a convict named Johan Smit overpowered and disarmed a sentry on Robben Island.
+In the early 1820s, a convict named Johan Smit overpowered and disarmed a sentry on Robben Island.
 On freeing others, their objective was to gain access to the armoury.
 In the ensuing confusion, several soldiers were injured, and one was killed.
 Once again whaling boats were used in the escape to the mainland, presumably Bloubergstrand.
 Whaling boats owned by John Murray were seized and a group of thirty prisoners made their way to freedom.
 The Xhosa prophet, Makana, was in one boat which capsized in the surf off Blouberg.
 Many including Makana Nxele were drowned.
 Of the prisoners, fourteen drowned while twelve were recaptured including Stuurman.
 In addition two were killed by the Commandos and three made good their escape.